naihloan/ramoneando/docs/drafts-writing/DeMauro,Martin.2019.How-to-make-sense-of-precariousness.md

 but rather to aim for another procedure and towards another epistemological direction.
-The intent is to unfold the viewpoint -or even better, to locate this *bíos*-precarious in a superimposed level- following a topologic and systematic procedure, that is, a fold among the broader figure it intends to counter: which are the possible conditions of the precarized living, of the *bíos*-precarious?
+The intent is to unfold the viewpoint -or even better, to locate this *bíos*-precarious in a superimposed level- following a topologic and systematic procedure, that is, a fold among the broader figure it intends to counter:
+Which are the possible conditions of the precarized living, of the *bíos*-precarious?
 How can we account these vectors and modulations, as well as the epochal dimension or of the historical present time which codifies a life?

 **Biopolitics is the insurmountable horizon of our time**